skipperkongen/art-robots/README.md

              └─────────────┘
 ```

-*Example*
+**Example**

-A learner bot uses an internal machine learning component that is taught to recognize fine art (the input is used as training data).
-After training the machine learning component can assign scores between 0 and 1 to new images, where 0 is rubbish and 1 is fine art.
-At this point, the learner bot outputs an I/O bot.
-The I/O bot internally has two components.
-A scoring component which is the classifier that was taught and a metaheuristic algorithm that takes an input image (e.g. random pixels) uses the scoring function to search for a mutation of the input that optimizes the fine art score.
-After a termination criterium is reached the best solution found is output.
+A learner bot consists of a machine learning component that can be taught to recognize fine art.
+After training we have a classifier that can assign scores between 0 and 1 to new images, where 0 is rubbish and 1 is fine art.
+At this point, the learner bot outputs an I/O bot that contains the classifier.

+The I/O bot internally has two components, the classifier and a metaheuristic.
+The I/O bot takes an input image (e.g. random pixels) and uses the scoring function and metaheuristic to search for a mutation of the input that optimizes the fine art score.
+After a termination criterium is reached the best solution found is returned by the I/O bot.

 ## Orthogonal variations